TIR4N4Z0R05/AUTMAV-WINDOW-DETECTOR/README.md

 # AUTMAV-WINDOW-DETECTOR
                     THIS Software is debugged and Developed by mhkazemi  (Autonomous Arial Vehicle laboratory) mhkazemi_engineer@yahoo.com

                                 for use from this software please follow below step:

-1-copy this cod in your ROS workspace
+    1)- copy this cod in your ROS workspace

-2-go to folder Build and delete all contains
+    2)- go to folder Build and delete all contains

-3-open new terminal and type this command  "roscd Obs"
+    3)- open new terminal and type this command  "roscd Obs"

-4-ron this command "rosmake Obs"
+    4)- ron this command "rosmake Obs"

-5-run this command in new terminal "rosrun Obs listener"
+    5)- run this command in new terminal "rosrun Obs listener"

-6-open new terminal and launch openni2
+    6)- open new terminal and launch openni2